MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/discovery-docker-windows.md

 ---
 # required metadata

-title: Roll out continuous reports for Cloud App Security using a Docker on Windows | Microsoft Docs
+title: Roll out continuous reports for Cloud App Security using a Docker on Windows
 description: This article describes the process configuring automatic log upload for continuous reports in Cloud App Security using a Docker on Windows in an on-premises server.
 keywords:
 author: shsagir